msabramo/kallithea/docs/setup.rst

 Login Attribute : required
-    The LDAP record attribute that will be matched as the USERNAME or ACCOUNT used to connect to RhodeCode.
+    The LDAP record attribute that will be matched as the USERNAME or ACCOUNT used to connect to Kallithea.
 This will be added to `LDAP Filter`_ for locating the User object.
 If `LDAP Filter`_ is specified as "LDAPFILTER", `Login Attribute`_ is specified as "uid" and the user has connected as "jsmith" then the `LDAP Filter`_ will be augmented as below